 Between when the first version of this book was released and the second, we saw two huge virtual money-making opportunities explode and then plateau: Bitcoin mining/trading and selling custom products through Amazon that you never touch yourself.
 (The latter is referred to as “Amazon FBA” for “fulfillment by Amazon.”)
 By the time you read this, there may be a dozen more ways to make money online that I haven’t touched on or that didn’t even exist when I wrote this.
 There will be people living somewhere exotic just killing it because they got in early, pulling in serious bucks while working wherever they want in the world.

 The key to any of these though is actually doing it.
 You could find enough online courses and e-books to buy that would keep you reading and dreaming for a year.
 The people who really make an online business work are the ones who get out there and take action.
 You learn by doing and tweak as you go.
+Open Paypal and Transferwise accounts then start pitching work you can invoice.
+If there’s a market for what you’re offering, you can get paid.

 The Downsides of Location Independent Work